 Dennehotso is a tiny town located in the state of Arizona.
 With a population of 587 people and just one neighborhood, Dennehotso is the 161st largest community in Arizona.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dennehotso is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Dennehotso isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dennehotso are a mix of both white- and blue-collar jobs.
 Overall, Dennehotso is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Dennehotso who work in teaching (17.02%), food service (13.48%), and healthcare suport services (8.51%).

 In Dennehotso, however, the average commute to work is quite long.
 On average, people spend 36.19 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.